-Where the -o flag (C++ runtime) or the -w flag (Java runtime) is used to specify the name of the output file at each stage.
+Where the -o flag (C++ runtime) is used to specify the name of the output file at each stage.
 Rename the last file in the sequence to <WSDLFile>-corba.wsdl.

 Add CORBA endpoints to WSDL

 It is not strictly necessary to add CORBA endpoints to the WSDL at this stage (that is, prior to generating the IDL), but it is convenient to make these modifications to the WSDL contract now.